Ismail-ahmadi/going-green-in-jakarta/eatgreen/tema-tea-indonesia.md

 number: 16
 banner: 'https://ucarecdn.com/00007176-6de8-420c-839b-a95625ce8573/'
 ---
 TEMA Tea's goal is to be as sustainable and eco-friendly as possible.
-They are currently use reusable packaging, and are finding ways to be free from any plastic usage by working with exciting partners to develop innovative products.
+They use reusable packaging, and are finding ways to be free from any plastic usage by working with exciting partners to develop innovative products.